-Whilst times are changing, it’s still best as a visitor to the Kingdom of Saudi Arabia, whether male or female, to cover as much skin as possible.
+Whilst times are changing, it’s still best for a visitor to the Kingdom of Saudi Arabia, whether male or female, to cover as much skin as possible.
 You should wear modest opaque loose-fitting clothing at all times and have a headscarf and abaya at hand if you (are female and) plan to visit any religious buildings.

-Saudi Arabia is an extremely exciting destination with breath taking scenery, interesting archaeological sites and a fascinating culture.
+Saudi Arabia is an extremely exciting destination with breathtaking scenery, interesting archaeological sites and a fascinating culture.
 We will sure that you will have an amazing trip!

 Further resources for planning a trip to Saudi Arabia